MaksimDzhangirov/backendBankExample/docs/part56-eng.md

 The idea is, this function will be executed after the user is inserted, inside the same transaction.
 And its output error will be used to decide whether to commit or rollback the transaction.
-Then from outside, we will use the callback function to send the async task Redis.
+Then from outside, we will use the callback function to send the async task to Redis.

 OK, let's go back to the transaction, and fill in the fields for the `CreateUserTxResult`.
 In this case, the transaction will have only 1 single